-Evan Scheffey was named the new York College men's soccer coach on March 12.
-He takes over for former head coach Mark Ludwig who resigned his position in December.
+Evan Scheffey begins his first season at the helm of the Spartan program in the fall of 2015.
+He was named the new York College men's soccer coach on March 12, 2015.
+He took over for former head coach Mark Ludwig who resigned his position in December.

 Scheffey is extremely familiar with the Spartan program as he was a four-year starting defender for the Green and White from 2005-2008.
 He has served as the lead assistant coach and recruiting coordinator at Virginia Wesleyan College since January of 2013.